 Outside, we found the formerly guarded house on fire, a very realistic looking fire, especially in comparison to the shitty Castle Eblan fire in TAY (which I’ll remind you is a much newer game!
 Albeit one that was first released on cell phones).
 Strago tries to put it out with magic even though the mayor protests that that’s forbidden, but the whole town gives up on that and tries to start casting preventative spells together.
 Unfortunately it’s just not working: the Mayor admits that Fire Rods were stored in the house and they’re probably fuelling the flames.
 Good explanation on the part of the devs!

 Finally the party decides to go in themselves, with Strago joining the force.
-Strago was a Blue Mage, though the remakes call his skill “Lores” instead of Blue Magic.
+Strago is a Blue Mage, though the game calls his skill “Lores” instead of Blue Magic.
 And it’s not a Woolseyism!
 The name really is different in Japanese as well as English!
 This is more than a little silly because there isn’t anything separating Lores from the Blue Magic of any other game, except for the fact that FFVI provides one of the shortest lists of Blue Magic in Final Fantasy history.

-One curious thing about Strago is that he’s functionally the only character in the Super Famicom and SNES release that needs to be concerned about the Blind status effect, since he must be able to see to learn Lores.
+One curious thing about Strago is that he’s functionally the only character in the Super Famicom and SNES release that needs to be concerned about the Blind status effect, since he must be able to see to learn Lores, unlike in past games.
 Why doesn’t anyone else need to care?
-That’s because of the Evasion Bug I mentioned briefly in the first entry: Evasion doesn’t work in the original FFVI (Magic Evasion was accidentally used for both physical and magical attacks), so blindness is completely ineffective in the original versions of the game.
-This glitch also makes the Blindness-preventing Silver Spectacles ineffective unless you use them on Strago.
+That’s because of the Evasion Bug I mentioned briefly in the first entry: Evasion doesn’t work in the original FFVI (Magic Evasion was accidentally used for both physical and magical attacks), so blindness, which is just a boost to Physical Evasion behind the scenes, is completely ineffective in the original versions of the game.
+And since Blindness is ineffective, the Blindness-preventing Silver Spectacles are ineffective unless you use them on Strago.
 Of course, they weren’t called “Silver Spectacles” in the original, they were called Goggles, which means that… *sigh*… the goggles do nothing.

 Once the party had recovered, they put Strago to the task about his magic.
 He admitted that the people of Thamasa were descendants of the Magi from the War of the same name, and had been largely hunted down by an inquisition that followed the war.
 Shadow leaves mid-discussion and no one notices.

-Hearing of our party’s goal in regards to the Espers and wanting them to find them rather than letting the empire get to them first, Strago told us that the Espers were probably going to be up in the mountains, which was sacred to them for some reason.
+Strago heard how our party wanted to find the Espers before the Empire, and decided that was probably for the best.
+He told us that the Espers were probably going to be up in the mountains, which was sacred to them for some reason.
 Strago then joined the party full-time.
 Relm also offered to join, but Strago shut her down on the spot.
 On their way out, the party caught up to Shadow, but only by accident.
 He formally left the party, saying he was going to hunt down the Espers before us.
 Good grief Shadow, we gave you Seraph so you could catch up to the others and this is how you repay us?
 Strago, you take it.

 After going through a false loop (cute, game, real cute), we caught sight of Relm pursuing us from behind.
 Unlike Leon in FFLII, this wasn’t a brief cutscene that repeatedly interrupted the game.
 Relm actually appeared live on the map and ran away when we tried to chase her!
 It was very well done.